SimonaJS/Mushroom_Cap_2024/README.md

-# Predicting Mushroom Toxicity Using Machine Learning
+# Predictive Modeling for Mushroom Poisoning:
+# A Data-Driven Approach to Enhance Public Safety

 ### Overview